 In the months that followed Radio Caroline bringing offshore radio to Britain, a rush began to occupy the anti-aircraft forts in the Thames estuary.
-These had been built by the armed forces during the Second
+These had been built by the armed forces during the Second World

-five and a half miles off Whitstable, Kent.
+half miles off Whitstable, Kent.
 These forts offered relatively stable homes and it was obviously much cheaper to use an existing structure than buy a ship.